 Termite Mounds along the road rose higher and higher, and we spent a night in the middle of nowhere surrounded by termites and better not to think what else.

 DAY 18: ELLIOT - MATARANKA - KATHERINE

 Today was Mataranka Thermal Pool Day.
-It seemed bit awkward to visit hot pools when the outside temperature was close to 40°C, but it turned out to be surprisingly refreshing.
+At first, it seemed bit awkward to visit hot pools when the outside temperature was close to 40°C, but it turned out to be surprisingly refreshing.
 Don't skip this one!

 Even though there are crocs in the area, it's perfectly safe to swim in the pools all year!

 After one of the worst nights ever because of heat, humidity and super unfriendly mosquitoes, we visited Nitmiluk (Katherine) National Park.
 It was insanely hot during the day what made the visit less pleasant, but Katherine Gorge is stunning, and we forced ourselves to hike up to lookouts.

 The river's brownish color evoked the presence of crocodiles - not our favorite animals, so we were extremely careful not to come too close to the water.